VASTDynamics/Vaporizer2/README.md

 - State of the art preset management system with tags, free text search, file system folder management and ratings
 - General setting of wavetable frequency characteristics: sharp (ideal filtering), soft (butterworth filtering), dull (linear)
 - Comes with a daily growing number of presets – free regular updates on the website
-- Includes 780+ wavetables and single cycles and 410+ factory presets
 - Easy to use and intuitive user interface that is freely scalable and resizable even up to 4k and more with many drag and drop features and many graphical components, e.g. audio-out oscilloscope, filter response, MSEG / LFO / ARP
 - Polyphonic real-time visualization of parameter modulations
 - Four different UI themes to choose from